Border campaign (Irish Republican Army): Re-arming

 By the middle of this decade, moreover, the IRA had substantially re-armed.
 This was achieved by means of arms raids launched between 1951 and 1954, on British military bases in Northern Ireland and England.
 Arms were taken from Derry, Omagh, Essex, Berkshire and Armagh.
 At the latter raid on Gough barracks in Armagh in June 1954, the IRA seized 250 Lee–Enfield rifles, 37 submachine guns, nine Bren guns and 40 training rifles.
 On 25 July 1953, there was an IRA arms raid on the armoury of the Officer Training Corps at Felsted, a private school in Essex.
 In that raid, the IRA netted over 108 rifles, ten Bren and eight Sten guns, two mortars and dummy mortar bombs.
 The police seized the van carrying the stolen weapons some hours later.

 By 1955, splits were occurring in the IRA, as several small groups, impatient for action, launched their own attacks in Northern Ireland.
 One such activist, Brendan O'Boyle blew himself up with his own bomb in the summer of that year.
 Another, Liam Kelly founded a breakaway group Saor Uladh ("Free Ulster") and in November 1955, attacked a Royal Ulster Constabulary (RUC) barracks at Roslea in County Fermanagh.
 One RUC man was badly injured and a Republican fighter was killed in the incident.
 In August of the following year, Kelly and another IRA dissident, Joe Christle, burned down some customs posts on the border.

 In November 1956, the IRA finally began its own border campaign.
 They were partly motivated by a desire to prevent any more splits in their organisation.
 They were also encouraged by the results of the UK general election of 1955, when Sinn Féin (since 1949, largely dominated by IRA members) candidates were elected MPs for the Mid-Ulster and Fermanagh and South Tyrone constituencies in Northern Ireland, with a total of 152,310 votes.
 This appeared to show that there was a substantial Irish republican support base within Northern Ireland.
 However, as the mainstream Nationalist Party had decided not to take part in the election, its supporters had voted for Sinn Féin instead.

 Planning the campaign

 The plan for the border campaign – codenamed "Operation Harvest" – was devised by Seán Cronin.
 It envisaged the use of guerrilla units called flying columns, initially four units of about 50 men each.
 They were to operate from within the Republic of Ireland and to attack military and infrastructural targets within Northern Ireland.
+Cronin believed that a strong campaign of attacks on RUC barracks, military installations and government buildings would force the withdrawal of security forces from townlands, villages and small towns, thereby making large parts of the north ungovernable.
 In addition, another twenty organisers were sent to various locations within Northern Ireland to train new units, gather intelligence and report back to the leadership in Dublin.
 An IRA document probably seized in Dublin in a raid on Cronin's flat, on 8 January 1957, stated that the aim of the campaign was to: